Hackebein/docker-ts3server/README.md

 > If set to '1', new permissions will not be added to existing groups automatically.
 Note that this can break your server configuration if you do not update them manually.

-### TS3SERVER_DB_USER
-Default: root

-Since: 3.0.0

-> The username used to authenticate with your MariaDB/MySQL server.

 ### TS3SERVER_DB_WAITUNTILREADY
 Default: 30

 Since: 3.1.0

-## Special

-### TS3SERVER_CRASHDUMPS
-Default: crashdumps

-Since: 3.6.0

-> When the server crashes, a crashdump is created that may be send to teamspeak to help fixing the crash.
-The location where the crashdumps are saved too, can be changed with this parameter.
-This feature is currently not supported on FreeBSD and Alpine versions of the TeamSpeak Server.

 ### TS3SERVER_FILETRANSFER_IP
 Default: 0.0.0.0